 These are just a few of the many various investments we have made in our next generation through enriching education and youth empowerment opportunities.

-We are also supporting disaster risk reduction and resilience training.
-Team Rubicon UK is a disaster response charity that built an impressive reputation in BVI whilst working with local and international partners and the local community in the immediate aftermath of Hurricane Irma.
-This year, Team Rubicon are back in the BVI promoting disaster preparedness and, to support their work, we have provided funding to train local non-governmental organisations and community groups to self-organise and be prepared to respond effectively in the event of another disaster.
-This capacity building is a very important element for the resiliency of the BVI.
-Funding was also provided to support an NGO coordinated effort, in collaboration with the Department of Disaster Management, to train CERT teams (Community Emergency Response Training) in 13 communities across the 4 main islands in the BVI.
+After the devastating hurricane season of 2017, Unite BVI invested grant funding to support disaster risk reduction and community response and resilience training.
+Team Rubicon UK, a disaster response charity that built an impressive reputation in BVI whilst working with local and international partners and the local community in the immediate aftermath of Hurricane Irma, delivered a series of disaster preparedness, response and managment trainings in 2018 funded by Unite BVI.
+This training was offered free of charge to local non-governmental organisations and community groups and individuals to help them best self-organise and be prepared to respond effectively in the event of another disaster.
+As Unite BVI acknowledges that capacity building is very important for the resiliency of the BVI, we also provided funding to support an NGO coordinated effort, in collaboration with the Department of Disaster Management and The Rotary Club, to train CERT teams (Community Emergency Response Training) in 13 communities across the 4 main islands in the BVI.

 Read more about our education work here.